tico24/argo-workflows/docs/variables.md

 sprig.trim(inputs.parameters['my-string-param'])
 ```

 !!!
-Warning "Sprig error handling"
-    Sprig functions often do not raise errors.
-    For example, if `int` is used on an invalid value, it returns `0`.
+Warning In Sprig functions, errors are often not raised.
+E.g. if `int` is used on an invalid value, it
-    Please review the Sprig documentation to understand which functions raise errors and which do not.
+returns `0`.
+Please review the Sprig documentation to understand which functions do and which do not.

 ## Reference